-It would be better that the advocate who is appointed in the first instance is qualified to act under the Mental Capacity Act (as IMCAs) and the Care Act and that the commissioning arrangements enable this to occur.
+It would be better that the advocate who is appointed in the first instance is qualified to act under the MCA (as IMCAs) and the Care Act and that the commissioning arrangements enable this to occur.

 Local authorities do not have to commission one organisation to provide all types of statutory and non-statutory advocacy.
 But there may be advantages of working with one organisation or working through one liaison point for a consortium of advocacy providers:

 - it is better for the person receiving the support;

 - it is easier for those carrying out assessment and care planning to work with one advocate per individual rather than two;